 Simple English definitions for legal terms

-Read a random definition: accelerated depreciation method
+Read a random definition: statute book

 A certificated security is a type of collateral that is given to guarantee the repayment of money or credit extended to a debtor.
 It can also refer to an instrument that shows ownership rights in a company or government, such as a stock or bond.
 Essentially, it represents an investment in a common enterprise rather than direct participation in the enterprise.
 Securities have no intrinsic value in themselves and their value depends on the financial condition or future prospects of the entity that issued them.